questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

   src="/img/blog/2020-10-16/potential-average-fare-range.png"
 />

+Now that we have the average speed, we can use the standard deviation to model the speed distribution.
+By feeding the historical mean and standard deviations into a log-normal distribution model, we can compute the following percentiles.
-If we also take into account standard deviation, we can start looking at speed distribution.
-Here is the log-normal distribution of speed over time obtained by overlaying the average and the standard deviation over time.
-For the vast majority of rides, drivers will average below 12mph.
+For the vast majority of rides, drivers can expect to average below 12mph.

 <img